MilesCranmer/SymbolicRegression.jl/README.md

 For fitting multiple outputs, one can use `MultitargetSRRegressor`.
 For a full list of options available to each regressor, see the [API page](https://astroautomata.com/SymbolicRegression.jl/dev/api/).

-## Low-Level Interface
+### Low-Level Interface

-The heart of this SymbolicRegression.jl is the `equation_search` function.
+The heart of SymbolicRegression.jl is the `equation_search` function.
 This takes a 2D array and attempts to model a 1D array using analytic functional forms.